 AT&T internet self-installation guide

 Note: If you have a traditional (non-digital) home phone system, you’ll need to connect your phone to a dual-port filter (included in your equipment package).
 Plug the dual-port filter into your phone jack, then plug your phone into one of the filter’s ports.
-The other port will be used to connect with your Gateway.
+The other port will be used to connect with your gateway.

 Step 1: Connect your Gateway.
 Your AT&T equipment package comes with color-coded wiring, which matches up with color-coded ports on your Gateway.